srimayee/business_banking/business_banking/README.md

 Having these routes set correctly and having the Mockoon environment running during your tests is **essential** to these tests passing.
 Please keep this updated regarding the information you are testing against.
 For information on installing and setting up Mockoon, please see mockoon.md.
-An OpenAPI export from Mockoon of the environment can be found in the mockoon folder.
+A JSON export from Mockoon of the environment can be found in the mockoon folder.

 ### CashAccounts Screen